Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Conclusion

-We have introduced the notion of Mean Field Game Partial Differential Inclusions (MFG PDIs) as a generalization of Mean Field Game systems with possibly nondifferentiable Hamiltonians.
+We have introduced the notion of Mean Field Game Partial Differential Inclusions as a generalization of Mean Field Game systems with possibly nondifferentiable Hamiltonians.
 We established the existence and uniqueness of weak solutions of the MFG PDI system \eqref{sys} under appropriate hypotheses.
 We proved the well-posedness and convergence of numerical approximations of the system by a monotone FEM.
-The numerical experiments suggest that the convergence rates of the errors for the different functions $u$ and $m$ seem to be optimal, even in the case of non-smooth solution pairs.
-Interestingly, the experiments suggest that the lower regularity in one of the two functions only seems to affect the convergence rate for the error of the approximations of that function, but not in the other.
-This is of significant interest for further work on the analysis of convergence rates of the method.
+The numerical experiments suggest that the method can achieve optimal rates of convergence for the different solution components $u$ and $m$ even in the case of nonsmooth solution pairs, and also suggest convergence in the small viscosity limit.